gulan/ansiterm-flashcard/README.rst

   definition of game would include Solitaire and exclude flash cards?

 Player
-  The palyer is user of our game during the course of play.
+  The player is user of our game during the course of play.

 Dealer
   The agent that does all card operations on behalf of the